golang/website/_content/blog/goroutine-leak-profiles.md

 (Saioc et al., ASPLOS 2025).

-The transition from academic prototype to actual Go feature was made possible with the guidance of Michael Knyszek and Michael Pratt in the Go team at Google, and [@thepudds](https://github.com/thepudds).
+The transition from academic prototype to actual Go feature was made possible with the guidance of Michael Knyszek and Michael Pratt on the Go team at Google, and [@thepudds](https://github.com/thepudds).

 <script src="greenteagc/carousel.js"></script>